Hands on: Kate Spade Scallop 2 review

 It's likely you'll either love or hate the design, but you have to applaud the brand for doing something so different to any other smartwatch you can buy right now.

-We found it to be a heavy device, and our wrists were a touch too big to put the straps on but the straps seemed like they would be comfortable in day to day wear.
+We found it to be a heavy device, and our wrists were a touch too big for the straps, but they seemed like they would be comfortable in day-to-day wear.
 You can swap out the leather or metal strap you buy with the watch for any third-party 16mm strap too.

 We don't know much about the display on the Kate Spade Scallop 2, but in our testing it was large enough to navigate around the Wear OS software running on the watch.